-There are three basic foot shapes, which are basically three different configurations of the toes:
+There are three basic foot shapes, each of which is defined by a different configuration of the toes.

 Grecian (Somewhat Tapered)

-The Grecian or Morton's foot is one where the second metatarsal is longer than the first metatarsal - which means your second toe is longer than your big toe.
+The Grecian or Morton's foot is one where the second metatarsal is longer than the first metatarsal—which simply means your second toe is longer than your big toe.